biaslab/ForneyLab.jl/docs/src/user-guide.md

 end
 ForneyLab.draw(g)
 ```
-The important thing to note here is that we need an array of `N` observed random variables in which every element is linked to a dedicated index of the placeholder's buffer.
-This buffer can be thought of as a `N` dimensional array of `Clamp` factor nodes.
+The important thing to note here is that we need an extra array of `N` observed random variables where each of these variables is linked to a dedicated index of the placeholder's buffer.
+This buffer can be thought of as an `N` dimensional array of `Clamp` factor nodes.
 We achieve this link by means of the `index` parameter of the `placeholder` function.

-In section [Executing an algorithm](@ref) we will see examples of how the data is fed to the placeholders in each of this scenarios.
+In section [Executing an algorithm](@ref) we will see examples of how the data is fed to the placeholders in each of these two scenarios.

 !!! note
     Batch processing does not perform well with large datasets at the moment.
 We are working on this issue.

 ## Generating an algorithm
 ForneyLab supports code generation for three different types of message-passing algorithms:
 - [Belief propagation](https://en.wikipedia.org/wiki/Belief_propagation)
 - [Variational message passing](https://en.wikipedia.org/wiki/Variational_message_passing)